 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Though Opuntia will grow just fine in a garden, they can be grown in pots as well.
-To repot, ensure the soil is dry, then remove the pot and knock away the old soil.
+Though Opuntia will grow just fine in a garden, they can also be grown in pots.
+To repot, ensure the soil is dry, remove the pot and knock away the old soil.
 After treating any cuts with fungicide, place the prickly pear in a new pot and backfill it with potting soil.
-As with a new cutting, make sure not to water a newly repotting prickly pear for a brief period to avoid rotting its roots… – See more at: How to Grow and Care for Opuntia.
+As with a new cutting, ensure not to water a newly repotting prickly pear for a brief period to avoid rotting its roots.

 - Back to genus Austrocylindropuntia

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.